 "Jason, come on!
-Why won't you leave him alone?
+Why won't you leave him alone?!
 He's done nothing to you!"
-Alex pleaded while she tried to come between us.
-Jason pushed her away which pissed me off even more.
-He closed the gap between us and pressed his nose against mine.
+Alex pleaded and tried to come between us.
+Jason pushed her away, which angered me even more.
+He closed the gap between us and pressed his forehead against mine.

 My smirk grew wider.

-"Come on," he said then grabbed the handle of my cane and tapped it on his chin.
+"Come on," Jason grabbed the handle of my cane and tapped it on his chin.
 "I'll even give you the first shot."